The Calgary Stampeders are dedicated to the community, with grassroots and amateur football being a major area of interest and focus.

 The club also donates uniforms and equipment to high school and minor football teams and joins forces with the officials to provide game balls for championship contests.

 The Stampeders’ video department works extensively with the Calgary Senior High School Athletic Association.
-The Stampeders film all high school games played at Shouldice Park, facilitate game exchange between teams and provide and maintain support for Hudl, an online viewing, editing and scouting platform for use by coaches and players.
+The Stampeders film all high school games played, facilitate game-film exchange between teams and provide and maintain support for Hudl, an online viewing, editing and scouting platform for use by coaches and players.

 The Stamps video department provides the best possible film and tools for high school coaches.